BDS IN THE PEWS

 April 28, 2014

-- Founded in 1999 “by a group of planners and architects, in order to strengthen democracy and human rights in the field of planning.”
-Located in Jerusalem.
+- An Israeli non-profit organization formed in 1999 “by a group of planners and architects, in order to strengthen democracy and human rights in the field of planning.”

-- Bimkom’s June 2008 report, “The Prohibited Zone,” criticizes Israeli planning policies and obstacles created by the Security Barrier, while erasing the context of terror.
+- Political Activity: Regularly criticizes Israeli planning policies and obstacles created by the security barrier, while completely omitting the context of terror.